Cloufish/blog/_posts/2021-04-19-Setting-Up-Hashicorp-Vault-To-Manage-Github-Token.md

 lang: en
 ---

-> UPDATE: This blog post is about managing secrets to authenticate to github via HTTPS connection.
+> UPDATE: This blog post is about managing secrets to authenticate to GitHub via HTTPS connection.
 But you can also authenticate via SSH connection and generate your own private key as described [here](https://stackoverflow.com/questions/6565357/git-push-requires-username-and-password).
 This solution may be more comfortable, because you're not even prompted for **any** credentials.

 ## Intro
-If you're working with github/git you may have noticed that you got an e-mail which informs you about a **Deprecation of Username:Password authentication via git in favor of authentication of Username:Token by the end of *12th August*
+If you're working with GitHub/git you may have noticed that you got an e-mail which informs you about a **Deprecation of Username:Password authentication via git in favor of authentication of Username:Token by the end of *12th August*

 And you've probably got the links below to generate new API Github Token as well as why they want you to do that: